LexieData/LexieData.GitHub.io/capstone_project.md

 The most popular genre was Pop, followed by Rock and Jazz/Swing.
 Pop was listed 41 times, whether it was by itself or with a group of other genres.
 The least amount of genres that got number one hits were Disco and Funk.
 Jazz had one hit but was listed once by itself instead of grouped with Swing.

-### Track 4
+### Track 5
 The last question asks, "Did Ozzy Osbourne and/or Black Sabbath make the year-end Billboard Chart and if so, what was their ranking?"
 I filtered the rows looking for either artist but sadly, neither one was on the charts!

 <img src="images/Ozzy Filter.png"/>
-Hard to believe "Crazy Train" was never on the Billboard charts.
-So I looked into this further.
+I found this hard to believe, so I looked into this further.
-Using Excel I search for "ozzy" anywhere in the table and I found this:
+Using Excel I searched for "Ozzy" anywhere in the table and I found this:

 <img src="images/Excel Ozzy.png"/>
 So Ozzy co-wrote on Lita Ford's song "Close My Eyes Forever".
 Even though he sang on the song, he wasn't listed as the main artist so he didn't show up on the original artist filter.
 There is no other mention of Ozzy or Black Sabbath in the year-end Billboard Chart rating.
 I know they have made the weekly Billboard Hot 100 charts but I learned from this data that they didn't rank high enough those years to land on the year-end chart.
 I wonder if future data will show Ozzy and Sabbath making it on the year-end Billboard Hot 100 list for 2025 since it seems that fans have been playing his music more since his passing.